gerhynes/scala-notes/README.md

 ```

 ### Working with Maps
-`get` takes a key as a parameter and returns an Option which resolves to Some if the key exists, None if it doesn't.
+`get` takes a key as a parameter and returns an `Option` which resolves to `Some` if the key exists, `None` if it doesn't.

 `getOrElse` takes a key and an expression.
 If the key exists, it returns its associated value.
 If it doesn't, it returns the value provided by the expression.

-`apply` takes a key and returns the value associated with that key if present.
-It throws a NoSuchElement exception otherwise.
+`apply` takes a key and returns the value associated with that key, if present.
+It throws a `NoSuchElement` exception otherwise.

 ```Scala
 Map(1 -> "a", 2 -> "b").get(2) // Some(b)